InfinitumForm/serbian-transliteration/readme.txt

 3. Latin page after serbian transliteration
 4. Shortcodes
 5. Automated test
+6. Permalink tools

 == Changelog ==

+= 1.0.6 =
+* NEW: A tool for automatic transliteration of permalink in a database
+* Improved detection of Cyrillic
+* Added locale libraries
+* Moved to the PHP 7.x

 = 1.0.5 =
 * Added option to allow Cyrillic usernames